Qarj/webimblaze-server/ROADMAP.md

-# WebInject-Server Roadmap
+# WebImblaze-Server Roadmap

 ## Proof of concept

 ### ToDo

 ### Done
-* (GET) Kick off an existing test case file in the WebInject project using existing config
+* (GET) Kick off an existing test case file in the WebImblaze project using existing config
 * Test run is synchronous - i.e. http request does not return until test case file has been run and results are available
-* Result message states overall pass or fail `Test Cases Failed: 0`
+* Result message states overall pass or fail `Test Steps Failed: 0`
 * Link is provided to test results
 * Possible for two or more requests to run at the same time